-The new EU requirements for endocrine disruptor identification will impact any active ingredients (AIs) going through the renewal and are expecting a decision November 2018 and onwards.
+The new EU requirements for endocrine disruptor identification will impact any active ingredients (AIs) going through the renewal process and the industry is expecting a decision very soon.

 Read on to find out what these requirements mean and how you can meet them.